Rishav1800/Diwali-Sales-Analysis/README.md

 The analysis includes the following steps:

-* Loading the data and dropping empty and null columns
+* Loading and cleaning data
 * Exploring the gender distribution of sales
 * Analyzing sales by age group
 * Examining sales by state